Pppp1116/content-license-policy/README.md

 - Circumvent DRM, anti-cheat systems, or other technical protection measures;
 - Violate the terms of service of operating systems, games, or online services;
 - Engage in any illegal activity under applicable law.

+You must not use the Content to obtain or market unfair advantages in competitive contexts, including but not limited to:

+- Tweaks or configurations designed or advertised primarily to bypass, weaken, or exploit anti-cheat, anti-tamper, or integrity systems; or
+- Services that promise competitive advantages in online games, tournaments, or ranked ladders in ways that violate fair-play policies or community standards.

 If you choose to use any Content in such ways, you do so entirely at your own risk, and you must not attribute such misuse to the Owner or the Project.